yujiaaoyu/DatingPlatform/README.md

 # Datin Platform Web App (v 1.0)

-Author: Jiaao Yu, Li Liu
+Author: Jiaao Yu, Li Liu<br>
-Sponsor: Jose Alvarado
+Sponsor / Instructor : Jose Alvarado

 ## About this Project
 <p style="font-size:16px">This project involves the design and development of an application and website for use by Jose Alvarado.
 The application will be called ‘Milk Meets Tea’ and can serve as a one-stop platform for all of the user's dating-related services.
 Users can view profiles of vetted service providers and hire them.
 The platform will also provides a ‘Groups’ feature where users can chat with each other in private groups. </p>